gramener/gramex/gramex/apps/guide/pptxhandler/README.md

 - `data:` optional data [expression](#expressions) to render as the table.
 The table expands on shrinks to accommodate the rows and columns in the data.
 - `style:` optional common css for all columns.
 E.g.- color, fill, font-size etc. These properties can be ovewrite inside a column.
 If not then property will be common for all columns.
-    - `bold`: True or False, if True text will be show in bold.
+    - `bold:` True or False, if True text will be show in bold.
-    - `fill`: Color of the cells.
+    - `fill:` Color of the cells.
-    - `color`: Text color.
+    - `color:` Text color.
-    - `italic`: To set text's itallic style.
+    - `italic:` To set text's itallic style.
-    - `underline`: To set text's underline style.
+    - `underline:` To set text's underline style.
-    - `font-size`: Font size of text.
+    - `font-size:` Font size of text.
-    - `font-family`: Text's font family.
+    - `font-family:` Text's font family.
     - `gradient:` optional gradient name (binary, Blues, BuGn, BuPu, gist_yarg, GnBu, Greens, Greys, Oranges, OrRd, PuBu, PuBuGn, PuRd, Purples, RdPu, Reds, YlGn, YlGnBu, YlOrBr, YlOrRd, BrBG, bwr, coolwarm, PiYG, PRGn, PuOr, RdBu, RdGy, RdYlBu, RdYlGn, seismic).
     - `min:` optional minimum.
 Defaults to the column's min value
     - `max:` optional maximum.
 Defaults to the column's max value